 You need to measure how well your employees communicate and how effective their communications are.

 The process involved usually means informing employees about what data you’re extracting, what data you’re reporting on, and why.
 Keep in mind that legal regulations in some places might require employee opt-in.
 Then, you need to connect those sources and create a single source of insights.

-It is necessary for HR and senior management to understand what are the drivers and enable a more connected workforce.
+HR and senior management must understand what are the drivers and enable a more connected workforce.
 This means implementing better training seasons to coach and help disengaged employees stay in the loop and understand the company culture.

 How can you use people analytics to spot these issues?

 To gather relational data, most people analytics tools survey employees about whom they interact with, but these answers are not often truthful or don’t really tell a lot about the whole company.